 A key part of the Commissioner's role is to hold the Chief Constable to account for both operational performance and financial management; the Commissioner ensures that this is achieved both in public via the regular Commissioner's Oversight of Policing Services (COPS) meetings, a forum in which the Commissioner publicly holds the Chief Constable to account on particular issues raised by the public.
-In addition, the Commissioner meets regularly in private with the Chief Constable to discuss performance.
+In addition, the Commissioner meets formally with the Chief Constable as the Accountability Board and regularly in private with the Chief Constable to discuss performance.

-Thematic scrutiny of the Force is undertaken by the OPCC on the Commissioners behalf, this scrutiny identifies effective and efficient policing and highlights areas for improvement monitored via the IBOS meetings.
+Thematic scrutiny of the Force is undertaken by the OPCC on the Commissioners behalf, this scrutiny identifies effective and efficient policing and highlights areas for improvement.
+This is monitored through dedicated reporting to the Commissioner.